Battle of Siddim: Scholarly analysis

-Identifying the kings
+Identifying the Mesopotamian kings

+Amraphel

 Amraphel has been thought by some scholars such as the writers of the Catholic Encyclopedia (1907) and The Jewish Encyclopedia (1906) to be an alternate name of the famed Hammurabi.
 The name is also associated with Ibal-pi-el II of Esnunna.
-However, this view has been largely abandoned in recent years as there were other kings named Hammurabi in Yamhad and Ugarit.Other scholars have identified Amraphel with Aralius, one of the names on the later Babylonian king-lists, attributed first to Ctesias.
-Recently, David Rohl argued for an identification with Amar-Sin, the third ruler of the Ur III dynasty.John Van Seters, in Abraham in History and Tradition, rejected the historical existence of Amraphel.
+However, this view has been largely abandoned in recent years as there were other kings named Hammurabi in Yamhad and Ugarit.
+William F. Albright reconstructed the name as Akkadian *Amurru-ippal, *Amurru-apil, *Amurru-apili, or *Amurru-ipul, all of which translate to some variation of "Amurru rewards."
+Other scholars have identified Amraphel with Aralius, one of the names on the later Babylonian king-lists, attributed first to Ctesias.

+David Rohl has argued for an identification with Amar-Sin, the third ruler of the Ur III dynasty.
+Some suggest that Amraphel is a semitic name that is composed of two elements, "Amar", which was also used by Sumerian King, Amar-Sin, and "a-p-l".
+John Van Seters, in Abraham in History and Tradition, rejected the historical existence of Amraphel.
+According to Stephanie Dalley, Amraphel was "[e]ither Hammurabi with an unexplained suffix -el, or Amud-piʾel, king of Qatna, with the common misreading of the letter r for d; possibly a confusion of the two names."

+Arioch

 Arioch has been thought to have been a king of Larsa (Ellasar being an alternate version of this).
 It has also been suggested that it is URU KI, meaning "this place here".
-Others identify Ellasar with Ilan-Sura which is a city known from second millennium BC Mari archives in the vicinity of north of Mari, and Arioch with Arriwuk who appears in Mari archives as a subordinate of Zimri-Lim.
+Others identify Ellasar with Ilānṣurā which is a city known from second millennium BC Mari archives in the vicinity of north of Mari, and Arioch with Arriuk who appears in Mari archives as a subordinate of Zimri-Lim.
+The identification of Arioch with the ruler Arriuk mentioned in the Mari archives has been recently supported by the Assyrologists Jean-Marie Durand and Stephanie Dalley.
+According to Genesis Apocryphon (col. 21), Arioh was king of Cappadocia.